riteshrahatal/Legal-Document-Assistant/README.md

 streamlit run app.py

-The application will launch locally in your browser.
+The application will launch locally in browser.